-The Visual South Professional Services team has been guiding and assisting Infor ERP implementation since 1994.
-One critical part in the implementation process is managing and converting data from your current system(s) to your new ERP application.
+The Visual South Professional Services team has been guiding and assisting Infor ERP implementations since 1994.
+One critical part of the implementation process is managing and converting data from your current system(s) to your new ERP application.
 Those activities happen throughout the ERP implementation project, not just at the beginning.
-This article explains how you can properly execute this activity in six clear steps.

 1. Identify where your data resides